-At Westwood we follow the National Curriculum for History(2014).
+At Westwood we are guided by the National Curriculum for History(2014).
 The National Curriculum for history aims to ensure that all pupils:

 - know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world